 “Thank you for sharing.
 You are absolutely right.
 What you believe is true.
 Keep sharing your light with those who can hear you.”

 If I can decipher enough congruency to get a grip on what they are trying to say form their perspective, and I am unable to find an appropriate positive or uplifting response, I simply say:

 “I see what you mean.”

 This allows my mind to consider understanding what the person is saying from their point of view at some time in the future.

 It always amazes me, when I hear a concept – that upon the initial discovery of the idea – I find hard to believe; but, if I do not violently reject it and allow new information to be gathered and evaluated over time, the concept may begin to appear more credible.
 The new idea starts to become visible and possibly more credible than other ideas that I held closely previously.
 This concept may create a challenge for comprehension based on its conflict with old ideas in light of new information or discoveries, ergo anything is possible.

 Keep an open mind.
-Don’t judge others for where they are, and do not overtly assert your ideas.
+Don’t judge others for where they are in the truth continuum and do not overtly assert your ideas.
 Share openly but humbly, allowing your audience the opportunity to let your idea(s) sink in as they begin to collect more information, possibly challenging things that they once revered as absolute.